UshitaG/React-todo/README.md

          Open another terminal at the location the React-todo folder npm start

-This site is also hosted at "https://to-do-ushita.herokuapp.com/"
+This React site is also hosted at "https://to-do-ushita.herokuapp.com/".